Frequently Asked Questions

 If setting up an automatic payment after the 8th day of the month, the payment will not pull for the current month, and a second one-time payment must be made for the current month.
 Your autopay will begin the following month if setting up after the 8th.

-Please note that if you sign up for auto-pay your payment will automatically withdraw from your account on the 10th of each month.
+Please note that if you sign up for auto-pay your payment will automatically withdraw from your account 2 days before the stated due date.

 PROCESSING FEES FOR PAYMENT METHODS: